Published March 20, 2023

 IronXL is compatible with all .NET Frameworks along with Linux, MacOS, Docker, Azure and AWS.
-It can be used to create Console, Web and Desktop applications.
-It supports different workbook formats like XLS and XLSX file, XSLT and XLSM, CSV and TSV.
+It can be used to create Console, Web and Desktop Applications such as Blazor and MAUI for modern Web Apps.
+It supports different workbook formats like XLS and XLSX files, XSLT and XLSM, CSV and TSV.

 System.Data.DataSet